pulumi/docs/archetypes/webinar/index.md

     title: ""
     # URL for embedding a URL for ungated webinars.
     youtube_url: ""
+    # URL for creating a listing in our podcast XML feed.
+    podcast_url: ""
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
     sortable_date: 2020-02-05T10:00:00-07:00
     # Duration of the webinar.